How to Plan the Best 3 Days in Valletta, Malta

 Republic Street

-Republic Street is one of the main streets in Malta and is where you’ll find a lot of popular clothing shops, eateries, and the National Museum of Archaeology.
+Republic Street is one of the main streets in Valletta and is where you’ll find a lot of popular clothing shops, eateries, and the National Museum of Archaeology.
 As you pass through the city gate you’ll also find the Parliament House and the Royal Opera House on the right hand side.
-Republic Street stretches all the way down to Fort St Elmo and is extremely busy compared to other streets that run parallel with it.
+Republic Street stretches all the way down to Fort St Elmo and it’s extremely busy compared to other streets that run parallel with it.
+Even if you’re spending less than 3 days in Valletta you’ll come across this street many times.

 St John’s Co-Cathedral